 2. Beverly Hills

-Beverly Hills is home to some of the most expensive rhinoplasty procedures in the U.S., with prices ranging from $10,000 – $30,000 or more.
+Home to some of the most expensive rhinoplasty procedures in the U.S., with prices ranging from $10,000 – $30,000 or more.
 The average cost hovers around – $15,000.
-Factors contributing to these high prices include:

 3. Los Angeles

-Los Angeles is a hub for cosmetic surgery, with rhinoplasty costs typically ranging from $7,500 – $14,000.
+A hub for cosmetic surgery, with rhinoplasty costs typically ranging from $7,500 – $14,000.
 The city’s average price sits around $9,050.
-Key factors influencing costs include:
+Key factors influencing costs include celebrity culture and the entertainment industry that drives demand for cosmetic procedures.

-- Package deals: Some LA clinics offer combined procedures, such as rhinoplasty with other facial enhancements, to attract patients.
+Beverly Hills’ high-profile surgeons often command premium rates due to their reputation and clientele.
+Some LA clinics offer combined procedures, such as rhinoplasty with other facial enhancements, to attract patients.

 4. San Francisco